PADDY POWER STAYERS HURDLE 2023

 In Detail

-The Stayers Hurdle, previously known as the World Hurdle, is a grade one race that has been run since 1912.
-At that time it was called the ‘Stayers Selling Hurdle’ and at the end of the first race the winning horse was sold for £50.
+At that time, it was called the ‘Stayers Selling Hurdle’, and at the end of the first race, the winning horse was sold for £50.

 The Stayers Hurdle is open to horses that are four years of age or older and is the leading long-distance hurdle event over the National Hunt calendar.

 The race is famous for having multiple race winners.
 Since it started, eight horses have gone on to win the race more than once, and five of those horses have defended their wins.
-It is run on the New Course, is 3 miles long and there are 12 hurdles for the horses to jump.

-In 1993 it was moved to the Thursday of the festival and has stayed there since.
+In 1993, it was moved to the Thursday of the festival and has stayed there since.

-In 2005 Ladbrokes took sponsorship of the race and renamed it the World Hurdle.
-This new name only lasted until 2017 when Sun Bet sponsored it and reverted it back to the Stayers’ Hurdle although to many fans it is still known by its previous name.
+In 2005, Ladbrokes took sponsorship of the race and renamed it the World Hurdle.
+This new name only lasted until 2017, when Sun Bet sponsored it and reverted it back to the Stayers’ Hurdle although to many fans, it is still known by its previous name.

-The first time the race was run in 1912 the winner of the race was Aftermath.
-The jockey was J. W. Pullen and the horse went off as the 11/10 favourite. £100 was awarded to them for winning.
-The runner up of the race received £10.
-The following year the winnings for the race was doubled to £200.
+The first time the race was run in 1912, the winner of the race was Aftermath.
+The jockey was J. W. Pullen and the horse went off as the 11/10 favourite.

-2020 produced a real outsider win in the form of Lisnagar Oscar who went off at odds of 50/1.
-With no changes to the prize money, his connections including trainer Rebecca Curtis also took home close to £184K.
+2020 produced a real outsider win in the form of Lisnagar Oscar, who went off at odds of 50/1.
+With no changes to the prize money, his connections, including trainer Rebecca Curtis, also took home close to £184K.

 Due to circumstances in 2021, all prize money was reduced, including for this race.
 Trained by Gavin Cromwell, Flooring Porter was the winner with jockey Danny Mullins on board.
 Connections earned £135,048 from the £240,000 on offer.